zwap-in/sqs-mega-python/README.md

 Each listener is a blocking thread and must be run in its own process or container.
 To maximize throughput, you can have many copies of the same process listening to the same queue, as long as the set of subscribers is identical.

-Amazon SQS uses the [Visibility Timeout](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html) to minimize race conditions and allow only one process to receive and processe a message at a given time.
+Amazon SQS uses the [Visibility Timeout](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html) to minimize race conditions and allow only one process to receive and process a message at a given time.
 It also uses a shuffling algorithm to distribute messages better between different processes.

 > **WARNING**: do **not** allow listener processes with different subscribers to listen to the same queue, otherwise messages might not be delivered to all subscribers, or could be processed incorrectly.
 You must ensure that all processes that listen to the same queue are identical.
 If you have multiple copies of a container listening to a queue, you should also keep them up-to-date.
 Do not allow older containers to share a queue with newer containers.

-## MESSAGE PAYLOADS
+## Message payloads

 A payload can have one of the following types: